givemepower8/Phaser3Practices/docs/COC.md

 The idea behind queen charge strategy is to divide and conquer.
 Queen charge is very effective at war bases which have multiple distributed compartments which against air strategies.
 As the inferno, x-bows are distributed, queen walk can destroy eagle artillery first, and one or more distributed compartments.

 Usually those war bases do not have lots of small inner compartments.
 It's a good place for queen charge, otherwise the queen may spend lots of time hitting on the walls before attacking.
-Lots of good war bases are designed to have lots of small empty compartments to block the path of queen walk.
+Lots of good war bases are designed to have lots of small empty compartments to block the path of queen walk and the attack range that queen cannot reach.

 Queen walk is also good for raiding some home villages with two layers of walls and without many compartments in-between.
+Once queen gets in, she can help the main attacking troop a lot.

 Some very centralized defence design war base is not recommended to use queen walk.
-For example, queen walk will fail for sure when entering a battle field is covered by multiple defence building.
+For example, queen walk will fail for sure when entering a battle field is covered by multiple defence building like x-bows.
 In that case, use bowlers or air strategy will be more effective.

 ###### Queen charge healers